MicrosoftDocs/memdocs/sccm/mdm/deploy-use/manage-access-to-services.md

 ---
 title: "Conditional access"
 titleSuffix: "Configuration Manager"
-description: "Learn how to use conditional access in System Center Configuration Manager to help secure email and other services." ms.date: 03/18/2019 ms.prod: configuration-manager ms.technology: configmgr-hybrid
+description: "Learn how to use conditional access in Configuration Manager to help secure email and other services." ms.date: 03/18/2019 ms.prod: configuration-manager ms.technology: configmgr-hybrid